qutip/qutip-tutorials/tutorials-v4/lectures/Lecture-7-iSWAP-gate.md

 where $g$ is the coupling strength.
 Under ideal conditions this coupling realizes the $i$-SWAP gate between the two qubit states.

-Here we will solve for the dynamics of the two qubits subject to this Hamiltonian, and look at the deterioating effects of adding decoherence.
+Here we will solve for the dynamics of the two qubits subject to this Hamiltonian, and look at the deteriorating effects of adding decoherence.
 We will use process tomography to visualize the gate.

 ### Parameters